 What information do you need from me?

 Little remains personal during a divorce proceeding.
 And the more acrimonious, the more dirt will be dug up in court.
 Now is the time to provide all necessary information to your prospective attorney and discuss possible ramifications.
 That includes any actions of yours (infidelity, etc.) that you might find embarrassing.
-It will come out anyway, and it’s best to provide the information to ensure your attorney is prepared.
+Ensure your attorney is prepared by providing the information; it will come out anyway.

 Once we get started, what is the next step?

 Your lawyer may need more documentation than you have brought.
-However, the initial step to begin divorce proceedings is to file a complaint with the court.
-This document will be served on your spouse.
+However, the initial step to begin divorce proceedings is to file a Petition with the court.
+You will serve the Petition on your spouse.
 If you and he agree on all, or most, issues, you can simply file the divorce papers, along with a settlement agreement.
 You don’t even need an attorney to do this.
-This is the easiest divorce, call an uncontested divorce.
+This is the easiest divorce, called an uncontested divorce.

-If there are issues to be settled, attorneys for both parties will start the discovery process – all relevant information is exchanged with the other party.
+Attorneys for both parties initiate the discovery process if there are issues to settle, exchanging all relevant information with the other party.
 This includes finances, abuse, infidelity, addiction problems, etc. How complex the discovery period gets depends on you and your spouse.
-At any time, you can come to an agreement and stop discovery and submit a settlement agreement.
-In most cases, that will take of getting a divorce.
-If no settlement can be reached, the case will go to trial.
+At any time, you can come to an agreement stop discovery, and submit a settlement agreement.
+In most cases, that will take getting a divorce.
+If the parties cannot reach a settlement, the case will proceed to trial.

 You will absorb a lot of information from your initial meeting with your prospective attorney.
 Your next step depends on how quickly you need to act.
 You may do nothing for months, or you may decide to hire the attorney on the spot.
 It’s your decision.